Douglas East

 Douglas East is a House of Keys constituency in Douglas, Isle of Man.
 It elects 2 MHKs.

 Since the 2021 local elections the constituency's area has been adopted for Douglas East (ward) which replaced most of Victoria and Derby wards.
 The ward elects 3 councilors to Douglas Borough Council.

 MHKs and elections

+Election results since 2016

+In 2014, Tynwald approved recommendations from the Boundary Review Commission which saw the reform of the Island's electoral boundaries.